“You ate yours,” she said, “now stay away from mine.”

-She was talking about cherries.
+She was talking about a bowl of cherries.

-We had bought a bag of tart cherries at The Big Box Store and I wolfed down my half.
+We bought a bag of tart cherries at The Big Box Store and I already wolfed down my half.

-That is when my wife put her foot down – resulting in a bowl of cherries being left on the counter all week.
+It is when my wife put her foot down – resulting in a bowl of cherries being left on the counter all week.

 “Don’t even think about eating them,” she told me.